A Commercial Biomass Boiler

 Other major stumbling blocks that are common revolve around the type of fuel you are proposing to use.

-We have installed or been involved in commercial biomass boilers that are burning horse waste, wood waste, wood dust, wood chip, grain and pellet.
+We have installed or been involved in commercial biomass boilers that are burning horse manure, wood waste, wood dust, wood chip, grain and pellet.

 There are major differences in characteristics and the calorific value of all of these fuels, as well as differing regulations regarding the emission values.
 So again, ensure that the installer has sufficient knowledge of this type of fuel regardless of the type of installer they are (Domestic, Commercial, or Industrial).